Child Find and FERPA Rights

 All information collected will be held in strict confidence and released to others only with parental permission or as allowed by law.
-In keeping with this confidence, North Carolina Virtual Academy will keep a record of all persons who review confidential information.
+In keeping with this confidence, NCVA will keep a record of all persons who review confidential information.
 Parents have the right to review their child's records per state mandate.

-As part of the Child Find process, some services may include a complete evaluation, an individualized education program designed specifically for the child, and a referral to other agencies providing special services.
+As part of the Child Find process, some services may include a complete evaluation, a personalized education program designed specifically for the child, and a referral to other agencies providing special services.

 We are committed to meeting the needs of children with disabilities.

-North Carolina Virtual Academy accept referrals, as per Child Find provisions, from any source that suspects a child may be eligible for special education and related services per 71 Fed.
+NCVA accept referrals, according to Child Find provisions, from any source that suspects a child may be eligible for special education and related services per 71 Fed.
 Reg.
 46636 (August 14, 2006).
-If you or someone you know has a suspected disability, please contact Stacey Bryant at firstname.lastname@example.org.
+If you or someone you know has a suspected disability, please contact Stacey Bryant at email@example.com.

-A professional human translator may be requested at any time by contacting NCVA directly at 855.669.3660
+A professional translator may be requested at any time by contacting NCVA at 855.669.3660.